visola/go-http-cli/docs/030_Basic Usage.md

   companyId=1234
 ```

-This is equivalent of the above.
-Except it would automatically URL encode the values to put in the query string.

 When dealing with REST APIs, it's common to build JSONs and sending them in the body. go-http-cli can do this for you.
 If key-value pairs are passed in and the method is `POST`, it will automatically build a JSON for you:

 ```